taskflow/taskflow/README.md

 ## Step 2: Detach or Join a Subflow

 A subflow will run after leaving the execution context of its parent task.
-By default, a subflow joins to its parent task.
+By default, a subflow joins its parent task.
 Depending on applications, you can detach a subflow to enable more parallelism.

 ```cpp